Cameras Sensor and Image Quality

 Connectivity

-The camera also includes a USB-C port for charging and data transfer.
-This modern interface provides fast connectivity to compatible devices and accessories.
+The camera comes with a USB-C for charging and data transfer.
+This modern interface facilitates fast connectivity to other compatible devices and accessories.

 Canon EOS M50